Sonali958/RISC-V-FPGA-IP-Development-Internship/IP_PWM/Docs/IP_User_Guide.md

 Counter ≥ DUTY
 ```

-the PWM output becomes LOW.
+the output becomes LOW.

-The sequence repeats continuously while the PWM is enabled.
+After reaching the programmed period, the counter wraps back to zero and the process repeats continuously while the PWM is enabled.

-If polarity inversion is enabled, the generated waveform is inverted before reaching the output.
+If the polarity bit is enabled, the generated waveform is inverted before driving the output pin.

 ---

-# PWM Generation
+## PWM Generation

 ```
 Counter

-0 -----------------------> PERIOD-1
+0 --------------------------> PERIOD-1

 Counter < DUTY

+████████░░░░░░░░
-HIGH HIGH HIGH HIGH LOW LOW LOW LOW
+ HIGH      LOW
 ```

+Changing the DUTY register changes the pulse width without modifying the output frequency.

 ---